mewa/mewa.github.io/_posts/2017-05-16-kotlin-with-dagger-android-example.md

 categories: [Android, Kotlin, Dagger 2]
 comments: true
 ---
 Since `dagger-android` is fairly new, every article on the Internet shows the "old" way of incorporating Dagger 2 into your Kotlin app, which involves writing some amounts of boilerplate code (well, so does any app using `dagger`, but at least with the addition of `dagger-android` you can try to cut it down a bit).

 While for seasoned veterans it may be simple, I thought that, especially for less experienced developers, a fully working example could be useful.
 This is an example of the most basic setup using `dagger-android` in Kotlin.

+**Update (2018-02-24)**: When this guide was first written it was using `2.11-rc2` version of `dagger`.
+Dagger extensions for Android have evolved since and now it's even easier to set things up.
+Below you can find the updated guide using version `2.12`.
 <!--more-->
+##### Steps
 First of all you neet to enable `kapt` -- Kotling Annotation Processing.
 Add these lines to your `build.gradle` file:

 {% highlight groovy %}
-kapt {
-    generateStubs = true
-}
+apply plugin: 'kotlin-kapt'
 {% endhighlight %}

 You'll also need to set up "vanilla" Dagger 2 by adding these dependencies:
 {%highlight groovy %}
-provided 'com.google.dagger:dagger:2.11-rc2'
+provided "com.google.dagger:dagger:$daggerVersion"
-annotationProcessor 'com.google.dagger:dagger-compiler:2.11-rc2'
+annotationProcessor "com.google.dagger:dagger-compiler:$daggerVersion"
-kapt 'com.google.dagger:dagger-compiler:2.11-rc2'
+kapt "com.google.dagger:dagger-compiler:$daggerVersion"
 {% endhighlight %}

 If you want to use Android `dagger` extensions (which I assume you do, since you're reading this post)  you'll also need the following:
 {% highlight groovy %}
-compile 'com.google.dagger:dagger-android:2.11-rc2'
+implementation "com.google.dagger:dagger-android:$daggerVersion"
+implementation "com.google.dagger:dagger-android-support:$daggerVersion"
-annotationProcessor 'com.google.dagger:dagger-android-processor:2.11-rc2'
+annotationProcessor "com.google.dagger:dagger-android-processor:$daggerVersion"
-kapt 'com.google.dagger:dagger-android-processor:2.11-rc2'
+kapt "com.google.dagger:dagger-android-processor:$daggerVersion"
 {% endhighlight %}

 One very important note to take here is that you'll need both the normal Dagger (the first listing) **as well as** the extensions (second listing).